This post was originally published in October 2020. Updated in September 2022.

 11- Don’t Tie Your Hair Up Tight

-Also, sleeping with wet hair can make bacteria grow on your pillow which will affect your hair and skin health badly.
+Plus, sleeping with wet hair can make bacteria grow on your pillow which will affect your hair and skin health badly.

 12- Use Heat Protection

-Also, heat protectant sprays can smooth the cuticle and make hair look soft and shiny.
+Plus, heat protectant sprays can smooth the cuticle and make hair look soft and shiny.

 13- Get New Styling Tools

-So every year, there are new models you can use to style your hair with, faster and safer.
+So every year, there are new models you can use to style your hair faster and safer.

 When you take less time using a hot tool, it helps reduce damage and keep your hair healthy.
-Also, avoid cheap tools, invest money in a quality product to maintain a healthy and vibrant look.
+Also, avoid cheap tools, and invest money in a quality product to maintain a healthy and vibrant look.

 14- Avoid Overusing Hot Tools